ProfessorManhattan/packer-ubuntu-desktop/README.md

 After cloning, go to the root of this project and run:

 ```
+VAGRANT_CLOUD_TOKEN={{ YourTokenHere }}
 git submodule update --init --recursive
 packer build -only=virtualbox-iso template.json
 ```

+## Updating to the Latest Version

+We created a side project called [LatestOS](https://pypi.org/project/latestos/).
+It is a Python module that will automatically grab the latest OS version and populate `template.json` with the results.
+You can use this in combination with a cron job to automatically have your VagrantUp repository up-to-date with the latest upstream OS release.
+Further instructions can be found on the [LatestOS page](https://pypi.org/project/latestos/).